< UPDATED OCT. 31, 2013

 The parade expects 500+ dressed-up dogs and lasts about an hour.

-SEATING Bring your own folding chair, or rent one of our 900 seats on Livingston Dr. or Park Ave. for just $5, starting at about 1 p.m.
+SEATING Bring your own folding chair, or rent one of our 600 front-row seats IN THE PARK for just $5, starting at about 1 p.m.
 The seats did sell out last year.
 Please bring correct change.
-Rent from and benefit these groups:

-Sign-in at the orange-colored Haute Dogs registration tent that will be at the corner of Livingston Dr. @ St. Joseph Ave. at Livingston Park.
+Sign-in at the orange-colored Haute Dogs registration tent when you arrive.
 There will be a line for VIP registrants, day-of registrants and a line for pre-paid registrants.